ayiyoh/style-gan-pytorch/README.md

 # StyleGAN Pytorch Implementation
 This is a Pytorch implementation of StyleGAN (https://arxiv.org/abs/1812.04948), with the capability of generating 1024x1024 pictures.
-Training to grow to 1024x1024 for training is also supported.
+Training to grow to 1024x1024 is also supported.
 A 1080 Ti is recommended for faster training speed.

 ## Prerequisites
 ### Dependencies